microsoft/vscode-java-test/runner-config.md

 ]
 ```

+> Note: The first configuration item in the array will be used as the default configuration when you trigger `Run Test` or `Debug Test`

 ## Property Details

 The value of `java.test.config.json` is an object array, each object is a configuration item, which may have following properties: